Who are we?

 A key platform of the AAETC approach was to develop, strengthen and sustain partnerships at many levels – with government, consortium partners, state and territory autism organisations, education sectors and other non-government organisations.

 Workshops for parents and carers of school-aged children with autism spectrum disorder, and professional development for teachers, school leaders and other school staff working with students on the autism spectrum were rolled out across Australia.
-A website and learning platform with evidence-based material and practical resources was created to support face-to-face workshops.
+A website and learning platform with evidence-informed material and practical resources was created to support face-to-face workshops.

 Phase II (2012 – 2015) In this period Positive Partnerships was delivered by Partnerships between Education and the Autism Community (PEAC), a consortium made up of Aspect (lead agency), Autism SA, Autism Queensland and Flinders University.
 Workshops for parents and carers, and school staff continued to be delivered nationally, and an expansion of the program saw a focus on supporting families from diverse communities.

 For Aboriginal and Torres Strait Islander families and communities, ‘Get-togethers’ and whole school and community programs were delivered, supported by a range of specific resources and materials developed in collaboration with Aboriginal and Torres Strait communities.

 For families from Culturally and Linguistically Diverse (CaLD) backgrounds, resources were developed to support specific workshops for Turkish, Arabic and Vietnamese communities.
 Materials (information sheets, film clips and resources for support professionals) were developed and translated in six languages.

 - more than 7000 teachers, principals and other school staff participated in face-to-face training

 - nearly 13,000 parents and carers attended workshops, and

 - the Positive Partnerships website attracted over 60,000 registered users of training material and online material to support school-aged students on the autism spectrum.